At a glance

 How it works: Here’s how various skills might be assessed.

 - Vocabulary: When writing a sentence, your child has to incorporate a specific word the evaluator says.
 This is called a “stimulus word.”

-- Spelling: Your child writes a series of sentences using stimulus words he gets from the evaluator.
-He starts with a stimulus word that is easy for his grade level.
+- Spelling: Your child writes a series of sentences using stimulus words that the evaluator provides.
+The evaluator starts with a stimulus word that is easy for your child’s grade level.
 But with each new sentence, the stimulus word gets harder.
 The test ends when your child misspells three words in a row.

 - Logical sentences: Your child edits various sentences that contain grammar mistakes.
-He may also have to complete a sentence so the evaluator can assess his knowledge of grammar rules.
+They may also have to complete a sentence so the evaluator can assess your child’s knowledge of grammar rules.
 For example, if the evaluator says, “The boy went…,” your child might say something correct like, “…to the store yesterday.”
-Or he might say something incorrect like, “…yesterday the store.”
+Or your child might say something incorrect like, “…yesterday the store.”

 - Sentence combining: The evaluator asks your child to take two simple sentences and combine them into one complex sentence.
-For example, he might have to combine “John drives slowly” and “John has a red car” to say, “John drives a red car slowly.”
+For example, your child might have to combine “John drives slowly” and “John has a red car” to, say, “John drives a red car slowly.”

-- Punctuation: The evaluator uses the child’s writing from other parts of the test to assess his use of capitalization and punctuation.
+- Punctuation: The evaluator uses your child’s writing from other parts of the test to assess their use of capitalization and punctuation.

-How it works: Your child is given a picture and is asked to write a story based on it, including as many details as he can.
-He spends five minutes planning and making an outline, with 15 minutes to write.
+How it works: Your child is given a picture and is asked to write a story based on it, including as many details as possible.
+Five minutes of planning and making an outline is allowed, with 15 minutes to write.